talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     $config
 );
 $integration_id = 'integration_id_example'; // string | The custom identifier for this profile, must be unique within the account.
-$profile = new \stdClass; // object | optional flag to decide if you would like customer profile information in the response
+$profile = True; // bool | optional flag to decide if you would like customer profile information in the response
-$referrals = new \stdClass; // object | optional flag to decide if you would like referral information in the response
+$referrals = True; // bool | optional flag to decide if you would like referral information in the response

 try {
     $result = $apiInstance->getCustomerInventory($integration_id, $profile, $referrals);